nmwitzig/nmwitzig.github.io/_pages/about.md

 #### Strategic Risk-Taking and Time Pressure in Professional Chess

-_with Johannes Carow_<br>
+_with Johannes Carow_<br> [[*draft*]](/assets/pdf/chess.pdf)

 <!--[[Web-App]](https://share.streamlit.io/nmwitzig/streamlit-chess/main/app.py)--> [*draft available upon request*] <a data-toggle="collapse" href="#collapse_chess" class="collapsed" aria-expanded="false">[abstract]</a>

 <div id="collapse_chess" class="panel-collapse collapse" style=""> <text style="font-size:smaller">
 We study the impact of time pressure on strategic risk-taking of professional chess players.
-We propose a novel machine-learning-based measure for the degree of strategic risk of a single chess move and apply this measure to games of the 2013-2021 FIDE Chess World Cups.
-Crucially, this tournament allows for an arguably exogenous variation in available thinking time to a chess player.
-We find that time pressure consistently leads chess players to opt for risk-averse moves more frequently.
-In addition, we find correlational evidence for strategic loss aversion, a tendency to play more risky moves after a mistake or when in a disadvantageous position.
-Our results suggest that high-proficiency decision- makers in high stake settings react to context factors such as time pressure.</text></div>
+We propose a novel machine-learning-based measure for the degree of strategic risk of a single chess move and apply this measure to the 2013-2023 FIDE Chess World Cups that allow for plausibly exogenous variation in thinking time.
+Our results indicate that having less thinking time consistently leads chess players to opt for more risk-averse moves.
+This effect is particular pronounced in disadvantageous positions, i.e., in which a player is trailing behind.
+We additionally provide correlational evidence for strategic loss aversion, a tendency for more risky moves after a mistake and in a disadvantageous position.
+Our results suggest that even high-proficiency decision-makers in high-stake situations react to time pressure and contextual factors more broadly. </text></div>

 #### Behavioral Time Choices in Speed-Accuracy Trade-offs